kasparas-ban/torch/README.md

 - [x] Add timer toast
 - [x] Fix item input style in timer page
 - [x] Add timer to tab title
-- [ ] Implement item filter
 - [x] Add fadeout gradient for lists
-- [ ] Rewrite forms with React Form Hook
-- [ ] Try adding Million.js for smoother animations
 - [x] Limit animations in modal transitions to modal content instead of the whole modal
-- [ ] Adjust all sizes to make sure they look good on mobile
-- [ ] Add a loading skeleton for lists
 - [x] Make navbar sticky
 - [x] Remake navbar to stick to the bottom of the screen on mobile
 - [x] Save collapsed list items in local storage
-- [ ] Have the ability to reorder list items by dragging them
-- [ ] Make timer toast text to slide infinitely (like Spotify)
-- [ ] Add dark mode
-- [ ] Make a Not Found page
-- [ ] Make an error page